RASHOMON REVIEW & ANALYSIS

 Rashomon's immediate success after winning the Academy Award changed the annals of film history.
 Kurosawa opened the box and changed movie-making trends forever after.
 Toying with timelines rapidly became the pastime of any director seeking to explore the boundaries of the film medium.

-Today the use of retrospective narratives has become mainstream.
-It is a common cinematic tool for maintaining suspense with unexpected twists and turns.
+Today, retrospective narratives have become mainstream.
+They are a common cinematic tool for maintaining suspense with unexpected twists and turns.
 Fight Club (David Fincher, 1999), Memento (Christopher Nolan, 2000), Snatch (Guy Richie, 2000), Sin City (Robert Rodriguez, 2005), and Shutter Island (Martin Scorsese, 2009), to mention a few, are all examples of narratives à la Rashomon in modern cinema.

-Perhaps the most notable connection is that between Rashomon and Pulp Fiction (Quentin Tarantino, 1994).
+Perhaps the most notable connection is between Rashomon and Pulp Fiction (Quentin Tarantino, 1994).
 Tarantino has openly acknowledged being influenced by Japanese cinema.
-Pulp Fiction made him a household name, and like Rashomon, it definitely played a part in making narrative playfulness mainstream.
+Pulp Fiction made him a household name, and like Rashomon, it definitely contributed to mainstreaming narrative playfulness.

 However, let's not forget to give credit where credit is due.
 Kurosawa deserves accolades for bringing international attention to the above-mentioned film techniques, but he also openly acknowledged his influences.